-The following specified activities/ works to an item do not require approval under subsection 57(1) if the specified activities/ works are undertaken in accordance with each of the Relevant standards prescribed below.
+The following specified activities/ works to an item do not require approval under subsection 57(1) if the specified activities/ works are undertaken in accordance with each of the relevant standards prescribed below.

-- a) Paint removal, surface preparation and repainting of the already painted fabric of an item. - b) Painting non-significant fabric.
+- a) Paint removal, surface preparation and repainting of the already painted fabric of an item. - b) Painting non-significant fabric. - c) Paint scrapes to inform decisions about repainting or to find evidence of original or earlier colour schemes.

-- c) Activities/ works must not involve the disturbance or removal of earlier paint layers other than those which have failed by chalking, flaking, peeling or blistering. - d) When painting already painted significant fabric, activities/ works must involve application of an isolating layer, to protect significant earlier layers and provide a stable basis for repainting. - e) Painting significant fabric must use the same colour scheme and paint type as an earlier or existing scheme. - f) For removal of earlier failed paint layers, the paint removal method/s used must be verified by a suitably qualified and experienced professional to not affect significant fabric.
-Paint removal must be immediately followed by recoating using the same colour scheme to protect the exposed surface. - g) New paint must be appropriate to the substrate. - h) Painting must not endanger the survival of earlier paint layers. - i) Painting of non-significant fabric must: - i. use a colour sympathetic to the item, - ii. not detract from the item, - iii. not reduce the ability to appreciate the item.
+d) Activities/ works must not involve the disturbance or removal of earlier paint layers other than those which have failed by chalking, flaking, peeling or blistering (unless for the purpose of undertaking a paint scrape).

+- e) When painting already painted significant fabric, activities/ works must involve application of an isolating layer, to protect significant earlier layers and provide a stable basis for repainting. - f) Painting significant fabric must use the same colour scheme and paint type as an earlier or existing scheme. - g) For removal of earlier failed paint layers, the paint removal method/s used must be verified by a suitably qualified and experienced professional to not affect significant fabric.
+Paint removal must be immediately followed by recoating using the same colour scheme to protect the exposed surface. - h) New paint must be appropriate to the substrate. - i) Painting must not endanger the survival of earlier paint layers. - j) Painting of non-significant fabric must: - i. use a colour sympathetic to the item, - ii. not detract from the item, - iii. not reduce the ability to appreciate the item. - k) Paint scrapes must be inconspicuous and made by a professional experienced in the technique.